 The Long Road Chardonnay is carefully selected from vineyards in Tumbarumba from both the Courabyra and Maragle subregions.
 These two sub-regions differ in altitude by nearly 300 meters and subsequently contribute to the wine in different ways.
 The Maragle fruit at 405 meters above sea level provides texture and intensity to the wine, whilst the fruit from Courabyra sits at 730 meters above sea level and provides minerality and structure.

 The juice for this wine was not settled.
 Subsequently, it has fermented on full solids in 300-litre French oak hogshead casks.
 The wine was matured for 11 months prior to bottling.

 Awarded 96 points (equal 3rd in Australia) judged to be the best Chardonnay from the Tumbarumba region and included in the Chairman's 11

 Spring was quite wet and mild, however fruit set wasn’t affected by the weather and was perfect.
 Summer was mild from December onwards.
 Picking occurred in March after a long, dry ripening season.
 Tasting notes: Intense passionfruit and lemon aromas and flavours.
 The palate is mineral and long with a...

-Pinot gris is a white wine grape variety with rose coloured skins and is typically made into a white wine.
-We allow a small amount of skin contact to encourage some colour but more importantly some texture from phenolics in our pinot gris.
-The result is a lovely blush coloured,...
+Tasting Notes Pinot Gris is a pink coloured variety and is typically made into a white wine.
+We allow a small amount of skin contact (10%) to encourage some colour but more importantly some texture from phenolics in our Pinot Gris.
+Partridge eye colour, strawberry and pear aromas lead onto...